phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

     'CH10_charResults_V_1_1.csv', 'PeakTol', 1, ...
     'ThreshTol', 0.015, 'FreqTol', 0.200)
 ```
-Running the script with default tolerances will produce failures for CH10 â€”
+Running the script with default tolerances will produce failures for CH10 —
 this is expected and documented.
 See the tolerances table below for guidance
 on appropriate tolerance settings by analysis type.